mgershenzon/fastapi-example/README.md

 # fastapi-example
-Example project with a few simple APIs that don't do much and pytests to check them
+Example project with a few simple APIs that don't do much and pytests to check them.

 # Requirements
-Python (tested on python 3.10.6)
+Python (tested on python 3.11.3)
 Docker